freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Instead of using the ubldr version of the loader which uses the U-Boot API, all images now use loader.efi as their primary FreeBSD loader.
-This allow us to have a common boot path for all arm and arm64 image.
+This allow us to have a common boot path for all arm and arm64 images.

 ## DTS Update ##